 *Growth projections are for the broader category “Sales Assistants and Salespersons”.

 The number of retail sales assistants declined from 2006 to 2013.
-This is projected to reverse, and a growth of 1.6% per year is expected until 2021 as the economy stays strong.
-From 2021 to 2026, employment is expected to be relatively stable.
+This is projected to reverse, and a growth of 0.1% per year is expected until 2023 as the economy stays strong.
+From 2023 to 2028, employment is projected to be rise even further.

 Retail sales has been growing for the past few years.
 This should lead to increased numbers of jobs for retail sales assistants.
 But, changes in the retail sector (for example, self-service in supermarkets and on-line shopping) might affect the number of jobs available.

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

 Source: Tertiary Education Commission

 *Three years after completion of Bachelor Degree - Business & Management.

 Three years after completing a L4 Certificate in Sales & Marketing, 69% of graduates were employed and 20% in further study and their median salarys was around $51,000.